Back to home

 Corrections

-When you correct a classification (by moving a message back to your inbox or relabeling it in Gmail, or marking it in the app), we store that message's subject and the sender's email address, encrypted at rest (AES-256-GCM), so the Corrections view can show you which message you corrected and improve future decisions.
+When you correct a classification (by moving a message back to your inbox or changing its label, category, or folder in Gmail or Outlook, or marking it in the app), we store that message's subject and the sender's email address, encrypted at rest (AES-256-GCM), so the Corrections view can show you which message you corrected and improve future decisions.

 A raw sender address is stored only in this correction case.
 Subjects are also kept, encrypted, for mail we flag as Solicitor or Malicious, as described above.
 These correction records are removed when you delete your account, and are purged automatically after 90 days.